‘Once a thing is known it can never be unknown. It can only be forgotten.’Anita Brookner

 Although there is the darkest of dark humour in there if you look.

-I first read her when she first became popular, some time late in the 1970s.
-But I soon gave up, thinking her world too quiet and small for me then.
-Now I recognise the melancholy, the silences and the lonely Sunday afternoons in museums because I’ve been there.
-And I can recognise Frances, locked inside a life she can’t quite break out of and depression she returns to like a friend.
+I first read Anita Brookner when she became popular through ‘Hotel du Lac’ some time late in the 1970s.
+But I got no further than that book, thinking her world too quiet and small for me back then.
+Perhaps I needed more time?
+Because now I recognise the melancholy, the silences and her lonely Sunday afternoons in museums because I’ve been there.
+And I recognise Frances, locked inside a life she can’t quite break out of, and depressions she returns to like a friend.

 Ronnie is right that the book is a treatise on melancholy.
 But what struck me more was that it is about loneliness, and what happens to you when you can’t make real connections with other people.
 It reminded me of the occasional intense loneliness I felt when I lived in London in my twenties, and why I decided to move back to Liverpool, a city where no one stops talking.

 For much of the book Frances is doing exactly this.
-Lightly fictionalising real people and events from her library and sending them off in hope they might be published as short stories.
-This habit subsides in the central dramas of the book, but returns along with the loneliness and sorrow of her opening phrases as the book fades, closer to its quiet end.
+Lightly fictionalising real people and events from her library and sending the written results off in hope they might be published as short stories.
+The habit subsides during the central dramas of the book, but returns along with the loneliness and sorrow of her opening phrases as the book fades, closer to its quiet end.

 ‘For once a thing is known it can never be unknown.
 It can only be forgotten.
 And, in a way that bends time, once it is remembered, it indicates the future.’